KhaledPakizeh/RAID5-Storage-System-/README.md

 # Network Supported RAID5 Storage System:
 Developed a python model of a network UNIX filesystem.
-This model was divided into a client and servers which provided redundant block storage for the client.
+This model was divided into a client and servers which provided redundant storage for the client.
 The model provides an equal distribution of load (data from client) across servers, and is fault tolerant.
 ## Goal
 The goal of this project is to create a network file system that is tolerant to two types of failuers which are soft and hard failuers.
 Soft failuers occur when data in a storage system statrs to decay and some kind of a masking process can correct the fault bits and a hard failuer occurs when the entire server goes down.
 ## Client/Servers